EchelonCore/EchelonAI/README.md

 - **AI-Driven Music Tools**
   Automated mixing, mastering, and analytics.

 - **Artist Collaboration Network**
-  Real-time collaboration, video chats, and a creative marketplace.
+  A live creator hub where artists can connect, set their status, showcase work, video chat, and get hired for verses, beats, or production—all on-chain.

 - **Community Governance**
   Platform shaped by DAO-driven decisions and staking-based voting.